rejuvenate/lovelace-horizon-card/README.md

-# Lovelace Sun Card: A Google Weather Inspired Component for Home Assistant
+# Lovelace Horizon Card: A Google Weather Inspired Component for Home Assistant

-Elevate your Home Assistant dashboard with the beautifully designed Sun Card, inspired by Google Weather.
+Elevate your Home Assistant dashboard with the beautifully designed Horizon Card, inspired by Google Weather.
 This custom card displays sun-related information in a visually appealing and easy-to-read format.

 ## Revived Fork Information

-Lovelace-sun-card is a fork of the original [home-assistant-sun-card](https://github.com/AitorDB/home-assistant-sun-card) project by [@AitorDB](https://github.com/AitorDB) to continue the great work and distribute responsibility of supporting and advancing the project among a team of people.
-Consider joining us!
-# Lovelace Sun Card: A Google Weather Inspired Component for Home Assistant

-Elevate your Home Assistant dashboard with the beautifully designed Sun Card, inspired by Google Weather.
-This custom card displays sun-related information in a visually appealing and easy-to-read format.

-## Revived Fork Information

-Lovelace-sun-card is a fork of the original [home-assistant-sun-card](https://github.com/AitorDB/home-assistant-sun-card) project by [@AitorDB](https://github.com/AitorDB) to continue the great work and distribute responsibility of supporting and advancing the project among a team of people.
+Lovelace-horizon-card is a fork of the original [home-assistant-sun-card](https://github.com/AitorDB/home-assistant-sun-card) project by [@AitorDB](https://github.com/AitorDB) to continue the great work and distribute responsibility of supporting and advancing the project among a team of people.
 Consider joining us!

 ## Preview